redlotusdesignz/redlotusdesignz/README.md

 🎨 I teach a course on webcomics design via Skillshare!
 You can enroll in my course [here](https://skl.sh/3fxrr02).

-📚 I write reviews on books and visual novel games over at [Substack](http://redlotusdesignz.substack.com).
+📚 I love reading romance, paranormal, and cozy mystery books!
+You can check out my book adventures over at [Litsy](https://www.litsy.com/web/user/redlotusdesignz).

 🎵 I listen to heavy metal and lo-fi music while I work and play.